greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/parallel-proc.html.md

 ## <a id="topic2"></a>Understanding Query Planning and Dispatch

 The coordinator receives, parses, and optimizes the query.
 The resulting query plan is either parallel or targeted.
+The coordinator dispatches parallel query plans to all segments.

+![Dispatching the Parallel Query Plan](../../graphics/parallel_plan.jpg "Dispatching the Parallel Query Plan")

-The coordinator dispatches parallel query plans to all segments, as shown in [Figure 1](#iy139990).
-The coordinator dispatches targeted query plans to a single segment, as shown in [Figure 2](#iy145883).
+The coordinator dispatches targeted query plans to a single segment.
 Each segment is responsible for running local database operations on its own set of data.
 Most database operations—such as table scans, joins, aggregations, and sorts—run across all segments in parallel.
 Each operation is performed on a segment database independent of the data stored in the other segment databases.

-![Dispatching the Parallel Query Plan](../../graphics/parallel_plan.jpg "Dispatching the Parallel Query Plan")
+![Dispatching a Targeted Query Plan](../../graphics/targeted_dispatch.jpg "Dispatching a Targeted Query Plan")

 Certain queries may access only data on a single segment, such as single-row `INSERT`, `UPDATE`, `DELETE`, or `SELECT` operations or queries that filter on the table distribution key column\(s\).
 In queries such as these, the query plan is not dispatched to all segments, but is targeted at the segment that contains the affected or relevant row\(s\).

-![Dispatching a Targeted Query Plan](../../graphics/targeted_dispatch.jpg "Dispatching a Targeted Query Plan")

 ## <a id="topic3"></a>Understanding Greenplum Query Plans